IvanRubisel/IvanRubisel/README.md

 🚀 I build modern web applications using the TALL stack (Tailwind CSS, Alpine.js, Laravel, and Livewire), and I have solid experience in:

-PHP (Laravel)
+🐘 PHP (Laravel)

-JavaScript ( Alpine.js)
+⚙️ JavaScript (Alpine.js)

-HTML/CSS (with Tailwind CSS)
+🎨 HTML/CSS (with Tailwind CSS)

-React & React Native (for mobile development)
+⚛️ React & React Native (for mobile development)

-VPS configuration and deployment
+🌐 VPS configuration and deployment (Linux servers, Nginx, etc.)
 🎨 I'm also interested in web design and Android development.
 🌱 Currently learning:

 React.js